mponce0/SystemTools/src-content/glossary.md

 # Glossary

-Algorithm
+## Algorithm
+is a generic prescription or recipe to tackle a particular problem, it does not depend on the details of the implementation; i.e. you can think of it as the general guidelines to solve any problem independent of any particular programming language

-Program
+## Program
+precise series and sequence of instructions given in a particular *programming language*

+## Programming Language
+Set of instructions, standards, rules and specifications follow to be translated into *machine code* to be executed by the computer.
+Examples: Python, C, C++, Java, Fortran, R, C#, etc.

-Function
+## Function

-Modularity
+## Modularity

-Monolithic Code
+## Monolithic Code
+it referers to the source code of a program which it has been written without any modular implementation, i.e. wihtout function definitions, proper code etiquete such indentation, etc.

-Spaghetti Code
+## Spaghetti Code

-Script
+usually a variation on _Monolithic Code_ where not only the code etiquette is not present nbut also indentation is completelly aribitrary making it really hard to follow and read.

+## Machine Code (binary code)
+Computers can only understand an specific set of instructions, known as **binary code** -- mostly because these are written in binary format (i.e. using 0s and 1s), but sometimes also represented in octal (base-8) or hexadecimal (base-16).

-Source Code
+## Source Code

+## Script
+used to specify the "source code", i.e. the implementation used in *interpreted*-type programming languages.

-Executable
+## Executable

-Compiler
+## Compiler
-  standard
+   * standards

-Interpreter
+## Interpreter

-Compilation
+## Compilation
-  Stages/Phases
+   * Stages/Phases

-Debugger
+## Debugger

-Library
+## Library

-Machine Code (binary code)

-Run-time error
+## Run-time error

-Memory Model
+## Memory Model

-Variable
+## Variable

-Boolean
+## Boolean

-Floating Point
+## Floating Point
   - Number
   - Representation

-Overflow
+## Overflow

-Underflow
+## Underflow

-Operating System (OS)
+## Operating System (OS)

-Flags
+## Flags

-Arguments
+## Arguments

-Terminal
+## Terminal

-Command Line
+## Command Line

 ---